OkayHughes/open-lab-notebook/src/posts/411/411_final_project.md

   * If you also decrease accretion rate of liquid rain by snow by same amount as WBF, then you match LWC
   * High enough vertical resolution is crucial for maintenance of cloud liquid layers!

-# Notes on Impacts of SIP on Arctic mixed-phase clouds based on ARM observations and CAM6 single-column model simulations
-* Mixed phase clouds microphysically unstable
-* Can be fully glaciated in a few hours by WBF
-* AMPC: liquid water at cloud top and ice water undeneath
-* Low cocnentrations of ice particles only at cloud base
-* CAM6 sees introduction of Clubb: cloud layers unified by binormals
-  * Treats boundary layer turbulence, shallow convection.
-  * CNT in clubb relates ice production to mineral dust and black carbon
-* New double-moment scheme
-  * includes rime splintering
-  * heterogeneous feezing of droplets, homogeneous freezing below -40

-## their SIP scheme:
-* Pseudo-bin approach
-### Ice-ice fragmentation
-* Combinr particle kinetic energy and ice habits, which can be explained by temperature, particle size, and riming.
-* Eq 2: new particles per collision
-  * Three types of collision: cloud ice/snow with hail/graupel
-  * ice/snow ice/snow
-  * hail/graupel hail/graupel (ommitted due to CESM not doing graupel)
-* Collisions calculated per bin
-### Droplet shattering during rain freezing
-* Droplet shatter depends on weightof raindrops and ice particles
-* Two modes:
-* Mode 1: freezing rain runs into smaller particle. form big "shards" or tiny "splinters"
-* Mode 2: collides with bigger particle
-### Rime splintering:
-* Included in MG 2015
-* Hallett-Mossop process
-  * Bunch of parameters
-## results:
-* Note: by this point they had identified that data collected during MPACE had significant shattering artifacts increasing the ice particle number conentration by up to factor of 5-10
-* IWP is smaller than 50g m^-2 in CTL but up to 500g m^-2 in measurements.
-* SIP_PHIL shows decreased LWP and increased IWP compared with ctl
-* Figure 6: IWC/LWC
-* Cloud  base height still too low
-* In SIP_PHIL, IWC is 4x larger than in ctl
-* SIP increases ICNC by up to 5 #/L
-* Fig 8: SIP pie charts
-* Fig 11: ICNC pdf